mborgerson/wiki-export/wiki/APU.md

     -   COUNT register counts down from HOLDTIME.
 -   4: Decay = Rate at which the envelope goes from 100% to 0%
     -   COUNT register counts down from DECAYRATE.
-    -   When sustain level is reached the decay section is over
+    -   The best approximation I could come up with so far is:
+        `255*pow(0.99988799,(DECAYRATE*16-COUNT)*4096/DECAYRATE)`.
+    -   When the output level reaches the sustain level the decay section is over (In my example above, this happens when the output level is less than 0.2 away from the sustain level; so if sustain is 0, the voice would switch to the sustain segment when a value below 0.2 is reached)
     -   The LVL is not linear, it's a curve which drops steep at first and then slowly becomes level[4](https://docs.google.com/spreadsheets/d/1fNsfkvBfnlRQ9XplNnTgmh8jBaWJ56bvh2AVWn8B_k0/edit?usp=sharing)